zjuersdsd/ALCDNet/README.md

-# ALCDNet
+# ALCDNet: Loop Closure Detection based on Acoustic Echoes
-The code will come soon.
+The code and data will come soon...